umonaca/obplatform/docs/index.rst

 ======================================

-A package to interact and download behavior data from ASHRAE OB Database.
+A package to interact and download behavior data from `ASHRAE Global Occupant Behavior Database <https://ashraeobdatabase.com>`__.
 Currently available on PyPI.
 More features coming in the furture.

 |pypi| |CI| |codecov| |license| |PyPI - Python Version| |Code style:
 black| |Read the Docs|